Al3zama1/ecommerce-store/README.md

 Below is a list of further development approaches I took and the reason behind them.

 - **DTO Implementation:** Application makes use of data transfer objects to separate client data from business data and prevent exposure of sensitive data.
-- **DTO Implementation:** @RestControllerAdvice is used to handle all application exceptions and provide the client consistent responses.
+- **Custom Exception Handling:** @RestControllerAdvice is used to handle all application exceptions and provide the client consistent responses.
   - [Reflectoring.io - Exception Handling Techniques](https://reflectoring.io/spring-boot-exception-handling/)
 - **Automated DTO conversion:** Used Mapstruct to automate conversion from DTOs to business objects and vice versa.
 All conversions were tested.
 - **Object Mother Design Pattern:** Implemented this pattern to get pre-defined objects to use in tests, have consistent objects across tests, reduce code for creation of objects in tests,